Do you you find it hard to catch market turning points with Elliott wave.

 ELLIOTT WAVE AND RSI IN TRENDING MARKETS:

-The starting point for me is always the Elliott wave count.
-Before even thinking about entering a trend trade, I want to see a completed wave structure on the chart.
+If I'm thinking about entering a trade, I want to see a completed wave structure on the chart.

 When the wave structure is complete which calls for a turn in the market, I then look at the RSI add weight to my wave count.